MultiQC/publication/README.md

 a single stand-alone HTML report.

 #### Availability and implementation
-The package is available with an MIT licence through GitHub and the Python Package Index.
+The package is available with an MIT license through GitHub and the Python Package Index.
 Example reports, documentation and downloads are available at: http://multiqc.info